Haneki56/DawnPiece/Gear/MeleeWeapons.md

 ### Weapon Types

-There are 6 types of melee weapons.
-For now, the type does nothing in game but we plan to add special effects depending on the type in future releases.
-Some armor set bonuses will give damage bonuses depending on the type of weapon equipped.
+There are 6 types of melee weapons below.
+Some armor set bonuses will give damage bonuses depending on the type of weapon equipped or damage resistance when hit by certain types.

 | Type Name     | Weapons Included                        |
 |---------------|-----------                              |